ictvoip/ictvoip-docs/docs/source/admin/servers.rst

 |

   2) Please note that the import_cdr script can be used to import CDRs from other FusionPBX hosts to provide testing of correct CDR formatting of your FusionPBX setup.
+You can find more information here for installation and use https://docs.ictvoip.ca/en/latest/cdr_main/cdr_maint.html

 .. warning::  Use with caution as this script will overwrite any existing CDRs that maybe assigned to an existing Domain/Tenant.